-- Working with and refining a detailed framework for approving funding for outdoor experiments in order to be transparent about our decision-making, ways of minimising risk and engagement with communities. - Opening the funding opportunity to a global pool of researchers in order to support a wider set of perspectives on critical questions.

-Maintaining a policy of transparent reporting of findings and open IP (when applied to climate intervention) in order to ensure that the knowledge gained is available for public benefit.
+- Working with and refining a detailed framework for approving funding for outdoor experiments in order to be transparent about our decision-making, ways of minimising risk and engagement with communities (see Figures 1-3 below). - Opening the funding opportunity to a global pool of researchers in order to support a wider set of perspectives on critical questions. - Maintaining a policy of transparent reporting of findings and open IP (when applied to climate intervention) in order to ensure that the knowledge gained is available for public benefit.